-Drug and medical products companies also face the risk of increasing competition from new products or services, generic drug sales, product obsolescence, increased government regulation, termination of patent protection for drug or medical supply products and the risk that a product will never come to market.
-The research and development costs of bringing a new drug or medical product to market are substantial.
-This process involves lengthy government review with no guarantee of approval.
-These companies may have losses and may not offer proposed products for several years, if at all.
+Healthcare companies also face the risk of increasing competition from new products or services, generic drug sales, and product obsolescence.
+The research and development costs of bringing a new drug or medical product to market are substantial and this process involves lengthy government review with no guarantee that the product will ever come to market.
 The failure to gain approval for a new drug or product can have a substantial negative effect on a company and its stock.
+Companies in the healthcare sector are also heavily dependent on obtaining and defending patents, which may be time consuming and costly, and the expiration of patents may also adversely affect the profitability of these companies.

-The goods and services of health care issuers are also subject to risks of malpractice claims, product liability claims or other litigation.
+Additionally, the goods and services of healthcare issuers are subject to risks of malpractice claims, product liability claims or other litigation.

-Health care facility operators face risks related to demand for services, the ability of the facility to provide required services, an increased emphasis on outpatient services, confidence in the facility, management capabilities, competitive forces that may result in price discounting, efforts by insurers and government agencies to limit rates, expenses, the cost and possible unavailability of malpractice insurance, and termination or restriction of government financial assistance (such as Medicare, Medicaid or similar programs).
+Healthcare facility operators face risks related to demand for services, the ability of the facility to provide required services, an increased emphasis on outpatient services, confidence in the facility, management capabilities, competitive forces that may result in price discounting, efforts by insurers and government agencies to limit rates, expenses, the cost and possible unavailability of malpractice insurance, and termination or restriction of government financial assistance (such as Medicare, Medicaid or similar programs).

 Real Estate Investment Trusts.
 The REIT Income Portfolio invests exclusively in real estate companies which consists primarily of real estate investment trusts ("REITs"), and, to a lesser extent, real estate operating companies ("REOCs").
-Any negative impact on the REIT industry will have a greater impact on the value of Units than on a portfolio diversified over several industries.
+Any negative impact on the REIT sector will have a greater impact on the value of Units than on a portfolio diversified over several industries.
 You should understand the risks of REITs before you invest.
-Many factors can have an adverse impact on the performance of a particular REIT, including its cash available for distribution, the credit quality of a particular REIT or the real estate industry generally.
+Many factors can have an adverse impact on the performance of a particular REIT, including its cash available for distribution, the credit quality of a particular REIT or the real estate sector generally.
 The success of REITs depends on various factors, including the quality of property management, occupancy and rent levels, appreciation of the underlying property and the ability to raise rents on those properties.
 Economic recession, over-building, tax law changes, environmental issues, higher interest rates or excessive speculation can all negatively impact REITs, their future earnings and share prices.

-Risks associated with the direct ownership of real estate include, among other factors,

-- general U.S. and global as well as local economic conditions, - decline in real estate values, - possible lack of availability of mortgage funds, - the financial health of tenants,
+Risks associated with the direct ownership of real estate include, among other factors, general U.S. and global as well as local economic conditions,

-- over-building and increased competition for tenants, - over-supply of properties for sale, - · changing demographics, - changes in interest rates, tax rates and other operating expenses, - changes in government regulations, - faulty construction and the ongoing need for capital improvements, - regulatory and judicial requirements, including relating to liability for environmental hazards, - the ongoing financial strength and viability of government sponsored enterprises, such as Fannie Mae and Freddie Mac, - changes in neighborhood values and buyer demand, and - the unavailability of construction financing or mortgage loans at rates acceptable to developers.
+- decline in real estate values, - possible lack of availability of mortgage funds, - the financial health of tenants, - over-building and increased competition for tenants, - over-supply of properties for sale, - changing demographics, - changes in interest rates, tax rates and other operating expenses, - changes in government regulations, - faulty construction and the ongoing need for capital improvements, - regulatory and judicial requirements, including relating to liability for environmental hazards, - the ongoing financial strength and viability of government sponsored enterprises, such as Fannie Mae and Freddie Mac. - changes in neighborhood values and buyer demand, and - the unavailability of construction financing or mortgage loans at rates acceptable to developers.

-Variations in rental income and space availability and vacancy rates in terms of supply and demand are additional factors affecting real estate generally and REITs in particular.
+Variations in rental income and space availability and vacancy rates in terms of supply and demand, in addition to declining occupancy rates in commercial real estate, are additional factors affecting real estate generally and REITs in particular.
 Properties owned by a REIT may not be adequately insured against certain losses and may be subject to significant environmental liabilities, including remediation costs.